sourcegraph/about/blogposts/2022/monolith-microservices.md

 ### 4. Automate with a human in the loop

-Steps (2) and (4) from earlier will likely involve making a simple refactor at a very large scale across the codebase.
-You'll want to automate these steps because it will otherwise become tedious and you'll experience death by a thousand patches.
+Steps 2 (add conditional switch) and 4 (clean up old code) from the migration cycle often involve making a simple refactor at a very large scale across the codebase.
+You'll want to automate these steps because it will otherwise become a tedious "death by a thousand patches."

 First, try making the necessary change in one or two places manually to get a sense of what needs to be automated.